krosk/fastswitch-notes/notes/12-12_december.md

 - Regardless of if it is sequential or parallel, SMP hardware can/will ensure coherency of cache and memory.
 - No protection: readily implementable on ARM devices with memory hotplug like
 - VE: most complete solution to preserve a "per environment" protection
 - Trustzone: enough for a "per world" protection (secure/non-secure), need hardware/software support (and potentially bootloader cooperation).
 Contrary to x86 needs, this is a viable solution for mobile devices.
 A system host can be located in the secure world and controls the monitor.
-It has to

 Prototype availability:
 - The first step has been to implement a watered down version of the architecture on a consumer electronics, mainly to prove that making multiple OSes cooperate on a single device directly on hardware is a possibility.
 We have done it.
 - The second would be to prove that heterogeneous OSes may run.
-Consumer electronics due to their proprietary platforms are limited in the availability of heterogeneous OSes, and therefore we
+Consumer electronics due to their proprietary platforms are limited in the availability of heterogeneous OSes, and therefore we resort to use a simulator instead.

 Others:
 - NoHype has virtual i/o devices... do we need to provide this?
 - We basically move hypervisor like functions into the OS -> OH YES, set the monitor within the OS space and we are all good yeah, no need of a separate code (remember, we just need to set the monitor location).

+### 25/12
+**Trustzone**
+Looks like it might be possible to install a custom monitor...
+That would be VERY interesting, although time consuming.
+The relevant files are in security/smc, notably bridge_pub2sec.S, with one particular function called schedule_secure_world.
+This means that the OS might run in a privileged mode first!

+After some test, found that I could not read the SRC register, and that bridge_pub2sec is executed probably within the non-secure world.
+This means that I am not able to execute secure code sadly (or hopefully?).